LonnyCox55/MSDS696_NHLExpectedGoalPrediction/README.md

 * More media coverage options, such as adding shot statistics real-time to the streams or during replays, amplifying the experience
 * Increased revenue, as sponsorship on certain statistical analysis portions during game coverage ("shot speed, brought to you by Toyota", etc.)

+## How to Run the Project in Google Colab

+1. From https://moneypuck.com/data.htm scroll down and locate the "Download Shot Data" section
+2. **Separately** download all the .zip files for each season from 2007

 ## Dataset Description

 Money Puck's website has historical shot-related data from NHL games starting from way back in the 2007-2008 season (in CSV format).
 This data contains shots from all the NHL teams, and every single unblocked shot is recorded.
 There are a total of 124 attributes for each of these shots.
 In total, there are 1,717,746 shots when adding all of the CSV files together for each season (from the 2007-2008 season through the 2022-2023 season).
 Money Puck updates the CSV file for the current season (2023-2024) regularly with new shot data as the games occur.
 Money Puck scrapes most of this shot data from the ESPN and NHL websites.